kuz-z-zma/paradigm/! extra files/readme.txt

 Theme description & instructions: https://www.blog.private-universe.net/web-and-tech/zenphoto-theme-paradigm

-Bugs and improvement ideas can be sent at: my@private-universe.net
+Bugs and improvement ideas can be sent at: kuzzzma@gmail.com, please include Paradigm in your letter subject!